wimag/ctf/nullcon/README.md

 ## 2FUN

-in this task we're given an encryption algorith resembling 2DES
+in this task we're given an encryption algorithm resembling 2DES
+### Statement
 ```python
 sbox = [210, 213, 115, 178, 122, 4, 94, 164, 199, 230, 237, 248, 54,
         217, 156, 202, 212, 177, 132, 36, 245, 31, 163, 49, 68, 107,